pnnl/ruleset-checking-tool/docs/ruleset_functions/zone_meets_G3_1_1e.md

 	- check if the space has an eligible lighting type: `if space_p.lighting_space_type not in eligible_space_types:`
 		- set eligibility to False - any non-compliant space type will result in a non-eligible zone: `eligible = FALSE`

-- if the zone is not eligible, check if it is a vestibule: `if eligible == FALSE:`
+- if the zone is not eligible, check if it is a vestibule: `if not eligible:`
 	- set variable is_a_vestibule = is_zone_a_vestibule: `is_a_vestibule = is_zone_a_vestibule(zone, B-RMR)`
 	- if the result is not equal to no, then it is eligible to be a vestibule: `if is_a_vestibule != "NO":`
 		- set eligible to true: `eligible = TRUE`

-- if the zone is still eligible: `if eligible == TRUE:`
+- if the zone is still eligible: `if eligible:`
 	- check if the proposed has a heating-only system
 	- get the building_segment_p the zone is in:
 	`for building_segment_p in P-RMR.building.building_segments:`